 Many of the same benefits that you get with a WordPress LMS are also true with Joomla.
 The downsides of Joomla are that there are fewer people who are trained on the platform and that it’s not as active of a developer community when compared to WordPress.

-Some of the benefits of custom-coded solutions are that you can design your LMS to do exactly what you want it to do.
+One of the benefits of custom-coded solutions is that you can design your LMS to do exactly what you want it to do.
 You can integrate it to other systems you use, and make it look the way you want.

-The downsides are that it’s often way more expensive to code your own LMS than to pay for an off-the-shelf solution.
+The downside is that it’s often way more expensive to code your own LMS than to pay for an off-the-shelf solution.
 It’s also going to be more expensive to maintain over time, because you or your developers are the only people who can update the code and keep it running.